neovide/neovide/website/docs/configuration.md

 [csscolorparser-rs](https://github.com/mazznoer/csscolorparser-rs) will set the color of the whole window to that value.

-Note that `g:neovide_transparency` should be 0 if you want to unify transparency of content and title bar.
+Note that `g:neovide_opacity` should be 0 if you want to unify transparency of content and title bar.

 #### Window Blur (Currently macOS only)